ikollipara/django-simple-factory/README.md

     def definition(self):
         return {
             "content": self.faker.text(),
-            "post": PostFactory() # You can provide either a factory instance or a factory string (e.g "posts.PostFactory") }
+            "post": PostFactory() # You can provide either a factory instance or a factory string (e.g) }
 ```